Green-Wood Cemetery

 Susie M. Barstow (1836-1923) was a successful second-generation Hudson River School artist, as well as an art educator, and lecturer.
 Born into a wealthy Brooklyn family, Barstow maintained studios in Brooklyn and Sebago, Maine, but traveled extensively with her partner of many years, Florence Nightingale Thallon, who is also buried at Green-Wood (their relationship had ended for unknown reasons).
 Barstow showed her work at prominent exhibitions, was a founder of the Brooklyn Museum, taught at the Brooklyn Institute, and was an active suffrage campaigner.
 She is buried in the Barstow family plot.

-Leonard Bernstein (1918-1990), a prominent composer for symphony orchestras, Broadway musicals, such as On the Town (1944) and West Side Story (1957), and films, including On the Waterfront (1954), and one of the most important and charismatic conductors of the 20th century, notably at the New York Philharmonic.
+Leonard Bernstein (1918-1990) was a prominent composer for symphony orchestras, Broadway musicals, such as On the Town (1944) and West Side Story (1957), and films, including On the Waterfront (1954).
+He was also one of the most important and charismatic conductors of the 20th century, notably at the New York Philharmonic.
 Bernstein lived at the Osborne and Dakota Apartments.

-Elizabeth M. Cushier (1837-1931), a leading 19th-century obstetrician and surgeon at the New York Infirmary for Women and Children and a professor of medicine at its Women’s Medical College, which were both co-founded by her partner Emily Blackwell (1821-1910), an eminent English-born physician who was the third woman to earn a medical degree in the United States.
+Elizabeth M. Cushier (1837-1931) was a leading 19th-century obstetrician and surgeon at the New York Infirmary for Women and Children and a professor of medicine at its Women’s Medical College.
+Both co-founded by her partner Emily Blackwell (1821-1910), an eminent English-born physician who was the third woman to earn a medical degree in the United States.
 The couple lived together in New York City from 1882 to c.
 1900 and were together 28 years until Blackwell’s death in 1910.
 Blackwell is buried in Abel Hill Cemetery on Martha’s Vineyard in Massachusetts.

-Fred Ebb (1928-2004), a musical theater lyricist who, as part of the team of Kander and Ebb, wrote the lyrics for such musicals as Cabaret (1966) and Chicago (1975).
+Fred Ebb (1928-2004) was a musical theater lyricist who, as part of the team of Kander and Ebb, wrote the lyrics for such musicals as Cabaret (1966) and Chicago (1975).
 He is interred in a mausoleum with Edwin Aldridge and Martin Cohen.

-Augustus Graham (born Richard King; 1776-1851) and John Bell Graham (born John Bell; ?-1853), important figures in early 19th century Brooklyn, were buried here, though not together.
+Augustus Graham (born Richard King; 1776-1851) and John Bell Graham (born John Bell; ?-1853) were important figures in early 19th century Brooklyn.
+They are buried at Green-Wood, though not together.
 After Augustus left his wife and children, he and John adopted the last name Graham, moved in together, and posed as brothers.
 There was speculation at the time, and in the years that followed, that these clues indicated a same-sex relationship.
 Augustus founded the Apprentices’ Library in Brooklyn Heights in 1824, which later became the Brooklyn Institute and finally the Brooklyn Museum of Art.
 In 1851, John founded the Brooklyn Society for the Relief of Respectable Aged, Indigent Females, which later became the Graham Home for Old Ladies (it was converted to condos in 2001).

-Richard Isay (1934-2012), a psychiatrist, psychoanalyst, author, and LGBT rights activist.
-He spearheaded a campaign resulting in the changes to the homophobic policies of the American Psychoanalytic Association (APsaA) in 1991 and was also the organization’s first openly gay member.
+Richard Isay (1934-2012) was a psychiatrist, psychoanalyst, author, and LGBT rights activist.
+He spearheaded a campaign resulting in the changes to the homophobic policies of the American Psychoanalytic Association (APsA) in 1991 and was also the organization’s first openly gay member.
 The “Loving Husbands” inscription on his gravestone is believed to be the first, and possibly only, such example at Green-Wood that explicitly commemorates a same-sex union.

-Paul Jabara (1948-1992), a Lebanese-American singer/songwriter and actor who wrote songs for artists such as Donna Summers, including her hit Last Dance (1978), and Barbra Streisand.
+Paul Jabara (1948-1992) was a Lebanese American singer/songwriter and actor who wrote songs for artists such as Donna Summers, including her hit Last Dance (1978), and Barbra Streisand.
 He also co-wrote and co-composed the hit song It’s Raining Men (1982) for the Weather Girls.
 As a performer, Jabara was part of the original Broadway cast of Hair (1968) and the original West End cast of Jesus Christ Superstar.
 He died of AIDS, age 44, in Los Angeles.

 Frances Kellor (1873-1952) and Mary E. Dreier (1875-1963) were social activists who were part of a large network of lesbian suffragists and reformers centered in America’s large cities.
 Both women were involved with many Progressive-Era reform organizations and served on multiple government committees and institutional boards.
 Brooklyn-born Dreier was active in women’s labor issues, notably at the Women’s Trade Union League, while Kellor was especially concerned about conditions of immigrants and African American women.
 Kellor and Dreier had what writer Victoria A. Brownworth calls a “passionate and consuming” relationship.